-The sounds on the alesis nitro mesh module are on par or better with anything even remotely close to it’s price range.
+The sounds on the alesis nitro mesh module are above average for it’s price range.
 Overall the sounds are decent, and unless you’re planning to play gigs or record professional quality drum tracks, the kit should be more than enough.
-You have to get into the real advanced, high end modules to see a noticeable increase in the sound quality, and even then it isn’t staggering.
+For practicing, jamming with some friends, and even basic recordings (thinking scratch tracks or a rough demo/EP), the Alesis Nitro will get the job done.
 Overall the sound you get from the alesis nitro is good.

 The Alesis Nitro module comes with the ability to adjust most of the backend settings to optimize performance.
 You can customize the: